edgarpf/aws-csaa-tips/README.md

 - Cyclic or schedule-based scaling is the one that can increase (scale out) at certain date/time and scale in again based on certain date/time.

+- The cooldown period is a configurable setting for your Auto Scaling group that helps to ensure that it doesn't launch or terminate additional instances before the previous scaling activity takes effect.
+Its period is 300 seconds by default.

 - For Rebalancing, a new instance is launched then the one(s) causing the imbalance get terminated.

 - For unhealthy instances, Auto Scaling has to terminate the unhealthy first then launch a new one.